caleb531/automata/README.md

 ## API

-### class Automata
+### class Automaton

-An abstract base class from which all finite automata inherit.
+The `Automaton` class is an abstract base class from which all finite automata inherit.
 As such, it cannot be instantiated on its own; you must use the `DFA` and `NFA` classes instead (or you may create your own subclass if you're feeling adventurous).
 The `Automaton` class can be found under `automata/automaton.py`.

 ### class DFA

-A subclass of class `Automaton` which represents a deterministic finite automaton.
+The `DFA` class is a subclass of class `Automaton` which represents a deterministic finite automaton.
 The `DFA` class can be found under `automata/dfa.py`.

 #### DFA properties